-The Cooperative Research Centre for High Performance Soils (Soil CRC) aims to give farmers the knowledge and tools they need to increase the productivity of their soils, to help increase the profitability of Australian agriculture.
+The Cooperative Research Centre for High Performance Soils (Soil CRC) aims to give farmers the knowledge and tools they need to increase the productivity of their soils.
 It has 40 participant organisations including 20 farmer groups.

 In 2020, in its fourth year and with research results starting to emerge, the Soil CRC came to Currie to develop a new three-year communications and engagement strategy.